 The British Horseracing Authority is responsible for the governance, administration and regulation of horseracing and the wider horseracing industry in Britain.
 The BHA leads on the development and growth of racing, and prioritises the health and welfare of the sport’s participants.

 In a forward-thinking environment that encourages collaboration, cohesion, commitment and confidence, the BHA provides leadership for British racing that is protective of the deep traditions and proud history of the sport whilst guiding it towards a bright future.

 The BHA, with a culture that respects and recognises the contributions and professionalism of its diverse people, seeks to understand, be attentive to, and be proactive in addressing the needs of its participants and wider stakeholders.

 The BHA want to attract, recruit and nurture the best people from a wide range of backgrounds.
 We know the value in bringing together a variety of experiences.
-Our aim is to continuously develop and promote a diverse and inclusive environment to ensure everyone has equal opportunities and any barriers are removed so that all our people can fulfil their potential.

 By signing up to racing’s Industry Commitment to improve diversity and inclusion, we have demonstrated our ongoing promise to embed equality, diversity and inclusion at all levels of employment.
 Read the Industry Commitment here.